taikedz/autojinja/README.md

 With `combine`, the rendered text is simply returned; if there was an error, a ValueError is raised, and the error message is silenced.

 	import autojinja
-	autojinja.combine("path/to/template", ["-l", list of arguments", "-w", "with their argument identifiers"])
+	rendered_template = autojinja.combine("path/to/template", ["-l", list of arguments", "-w", "with their argument identifiers"])